biolink/biolinkml/README.md

 biolinkml is used for development of the [BioLink Model](https://biolink.github.io/biolink-model), but the framework is general purpose and can be used for any kind of modeling.

+This documentation is best seen via the [biolinkml site](https://biolink.github.io/biolinkml/) but can also be viewed via the GitHub repository

 Quickstart docs: